This lake is located on St. Paul Water Utility property south of Highway 96 and east of Rice Street.

 Angling is allowed from designated areas within the water utility grounds.
 Fishing may be impaired by aquatic vegetation in some areas.
 Wading and the use of any floatation device is prohibited on this lake.

-- Stock White Bass as available from Pleasant Lake annually
+- Stock 244 White Bass when available (4 fish/acre) from Pleasant Lake.

 - Work with Ramsey County Parks and the water utility staff to install fishing pier.